Rajasthan & Goa

 Our first stop in Goa is a Spice Farm in the middle of lush jungle, where we can to turn our attention to our inner treasures and spend a few days in retreat.
 Supported by some mindfulness and meditation instructions, we will deepen our sensibilities to the inner landscapes that unfold.
 Sights and sounds of the rich flora and fauna, and excellent home-cooked food will give our bodies and minds plenty of nourishment.

-Via a couple of days in the UNESCO World Heritage Site of Hampi (Karnataka), with the extensive 7th century temple ruins, we will make our way to Agonda Beach, in South Goa, the final stop.
+We will make our way to Agonda Beach, in South Goa, the final stop.
 Here we can absorb our experiences while we carry on with a relaxed programme, with plenty of drenching in sun and sea.

 This is a journey that will fill up our senses with colours and richness, on the outside and within.